Process data from a barcode scanner

 - Fixed length - is the number of characters, which will be transferred to a variable.
 The minimum value is 1.

-The second item has same parameters, just the position and the length are different.
+The second item has the same parameters, just the position and the length are different.

-On the next page (fig.7) you can specify basic format options.
-Because we've specified the "String" data type for both parser variables, then first two options allow removing blank spaces from a
+On the next page (fig.7), you can specify basic format options.
+Because we've specified the "String" data type for both parser variables, then the first two options allow removing blank spaces from a

 value.
 Other options are not applicable in our case.